serving in silence: the margarethe cammermeyer story

 Something I really loved about Serving in Silence was that it explored relationships between women in their mid-to-late forties.
-While film appears to be the medium that represents younger lesbians, most of the portrayals of older lesbians seem to have come from TV.
-Also, of all the films and TV movies I've seen this is the only one I can think of that deals with a woman who discovers her lesbianism later in life after having children and having to cope with coming out to them.
+While film appears to be the medium that represents younger lesbians, most of the portrayals of older lesbians seem to come from TV.
+Also, this deals with a woman who discovers her lesbianism later in life after having children and having to cope with coming out to them.
 There are more of these women out there than film and TV seems to think, and I was so happy to see at least one story about this make it to the screen.

 Can you feel the "But..." coming?

 Here we've got an amazing story to tell, an accomplished screenwriter and a talented cast, so what went wrong?
 I guess I have to be petty here and say that while the reach of television may have helped bring this story to more people, the sacrifices that had to be made to accomodate the medium frustrated the hell out of me.

 For instance, the chemistry was there between Glenn Close and Judy Davis, but it was so annoying that the script didn't allow them to explore it.
 I'm not saying I wanted sex, but the film seemed to always picture them sitting on opposite sides of the room, or with other people, or just kidding around like best friends.
 A bit more soul in the romance would have made things much more enjoyable.